Photo of Milwaukee Alderman Peter Burgelis

 Proven record of working for you

-Big or small- these issues make an impact to improve our community
+Big or small, these issues make an impact on improving our community

 • Cut property taxes by 6.77% for 2024 (largest County property tax cut ever)

-• Co-Chair Transit Safety and Security Task Force - to improve public transportation’s safety and security for passengers and operators and increased transit safety and security investment by $1,500,000 in the 2024 budget
+• Co-Chair Transit Safety and Security Task Force - to improve public transportation’s safety and security for passengers and operators, and increase transit safety and security investment by $1,500,000 in the 2024 Milwaukee County budget

-• Increased the transit budget by $16,000,000 to ensure routes dont get cut and we can replace aging buses
+• Increased the County’s transit budget by $16,000,000 to ensure routes don’t get cut and we can replace aging buses

 • Added funding so Transit employees can also use new County Employee health clinics to save County and employee out-of-pocket healthcare costs.

-• Lobbied for increased shared revenue and a stadium funding plan that doesnt use County tax levy that would cut critical services
+• Lobbied for increased shared revenue and a stadium funding plan that doesn’t use the County tax levy, which would cut critical services

 • Returned basketball hoops and picnic tables to Lyons Park, and added a new playground in the budget (summer 2024)